Using Logic Apps to interact with ChatGPT

 So, let’s play a little just for fun!
 And combine Logic Apps with ChatGPT!

-In this blog post, we will be creating a Logic App that will be responsible for interacting with ChatGPT to obtain an organic answer.
-This Logic App can then be called by your tools or programs like, for example, a PowerApp, serving as your integration layer and containing more business logic inside if you need it.
+In this blog post, we will create a Logic App that interacts with ChatGPT to obtain an organic answer.
+This Logic App can then be called by your tools or programs, such as a PowerApp, serving as your integration layer and containing additional business logic if needed.

 Create a ChatGPT Account